Life outside the nook

 The dog was also not on the itinerary

 By the time I was running the actual errands — bags in hand, list mostly forgotten in my coat pocket — there was a very good dog tied up outside a shop, waiting with the patient dignity of a creature who has done this before.
 For the record: not my dog.
 I don’t have one, whatever this photo implies about a life I have not earned.
 We had a moment.
-His person came back out two minutes later.
-That was the entire story, and some Saturdays that’s exactly the amount of story a stranger’s dog is entitled to.
+His person came back out two minutes later, thanked me for keeping him company, and that was the entire story.
+Some Saturdays that’s exactly the amount of story a stranger’s dog is entitled to, and I’ve made peace with not needing every good moment to turn into a longer one.

 Winnie walking down the sidewalk carrying shopping bags